gradle/gradle/README.md

 ## Contributing

-If you're looking to contribute to Gradle or provide a patch/pull request, you can find info on how to get in touch with the developers @ http://gradle.org/development.
+If you're looking to contribute to Gradle or provide a patch/pull request, you can find info on how to get in touch with the developers at http://gradle.org/development.

 ### Contributing Code